My Top 3 Reasons

 - Thyroid patients are not diagnosed appropriately.
 The TSH is not a reliable marker of thyroid function as it can fluctuate, especially in those with Hashimoto’s.
 TPO antibodies may become elevated years and sometimes even decades before a change in TSH is seen and may be associated with fatigue, recurrent miscarriages, and many other issues before the TSH becomes affected.

 - I believe that patients should be better optimized on their medications.
 Just because a TSH falls within the “normal” range does not mean the medication is dosed appropriately.
 We need to treat the patient, not the lab values!
 Patient symptoms are key!
 As a pharmacist, I can tell you that there are many medications that have prodrugs (an inactive precursor of a drug, converted into its active form in the body by normal metabolic processes) that do not get converted to the active drugs in the body.
 T4, by definition, is a prodrug and does not always convert to T3!
 Sometimes combination medications are needed.
+To learn more about Optimizing Thyroid Medications, download my free guide below!

 - Lifestyle interventions such as eliminating infections, addressing nutrient depletions, reducing sensitizing foods and addressing adrenal function can help reduce or eliminate autoimmunity, yet they are ignored by mainstream medicine.